 It’s worth trying, anyway.

-With this, you should have the information you need to make a high quality kava, whether it’s a traditional root preparation, a micronized, or an Aluball preparation.
+With this, you should have the information you need to make high-quality kava, whether it’s a traditional root preparation, a micronized, or an Aluball preparation.
 Congrats, you now know how to make Kava!

 Enjoy your Kava, and Bula!